 An overview presentation of the Chinese Water Tech Market can be found here: An introduction to the Chinese Water Tech Market

-Organisations offering Business Support Services
+Organizations offering Business Support Services

 The EU SME Center

 The EU SME Centre is a European Union initiative that provides a comprehensive range of hands-on support services to European small and medium-sized enterprises (SMEs), getting them ready to do business in China.
-For further info: The EU SME Centre Beijing
+Further info here.

 The Center’s team of experts provides advice and support in four areas – business development, law, standards and conformity and human resources.
 Collaborating with external experts worldwide, the Centre converts valuable knowledge and experience into practical business tools and services easily accessible online.